robenkleene/audio-references/logic-pro/tasks/logic-pro-podcast.md

 ### Process

 1. Line up the tracks.
+2. Make duplicates of each track, and mute the second copy.
+This is so we always have a reference of the original audio which can assist in re-aligning if we make a mistake.
-2. Add effects to each track, listen to parts of each track where someone speaks a lot and make sure it sounds natural.
+3. Add effects to each track, listen to parts of each track where someone speaks a lot and make sure it sounds natural.
-3. Run remove silence and add fade in and fade outs, listen to parts of each track where someone speaks a lot and make sure it sounds natural.
+4. Run remove silence and add fade in and fade outs, listen to parts of each track where someone speaks a lot and make sure it sounds natural.
-4. Listen and make small edits of two types:
+5. Listen and make small edits of two types:
     1. Delete little bits of irrelevant noise.
     2. Close gaps of silence.
     - For performing these edits, using `⌘-drag` to select across all three tracks and then doing a ripple delete with `Delete and Move` (`⇧⌫`) is helpful.
 To get finer-grained control with `⌘-drag`, toggle off snap with `⌘G`.